danweiner/learning-p5-js/README.md

 See [this Coding Train video](https://www.youtube.com/watch?v=8j0UDiN7my4&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) for Dan Shiffman's explanation of the origin of p5.js, and how to get started coding with p5.js.

+Note that the above video references an editor for download that has since been [deprecated](https://github.com/processing/p5.js-editor).

+Dan Shiffman's [next video](https://www.youtube.com/watch?v=HZ4D3wDRaec&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=2) is about a p5.js workflow, meaning how to download the project files, how to setup node.js and package manager, and how to run a local server on your computer.
+I plan on going through all these steps later, but for now, I'm going to use the [online editor](https://alpha.editor.p5js.org/).